There are deadlines to be strictly observed:

 - Residence grants (2021-2022) applications before February 5, 2021 [+info]

 - Master (2020-2021) applications before March 15, 2020 [+info]

 - Oñatiko Udala grant (2020): coming up [+info]

 All IISL programmes support and give preference to applications from non-Western countries in order to foster the globalization of the Sociology of Law.
 Decisions are taken by the Scientific Director, assisted by the Committees.

 Workshops are meetings around a socio-legal topic with at least 15 participants.
-Local expenses such as accommodation, meals, bus, etc. are covered by the Institute.
+Local expenses such as meals and bus are covered by the Institute.

-Residence grants offer free accommodation in the Institute’ s residence for a period of up to three months between October and March.
+Residence grants offer free accommodation in the Institute’ s residence between October and March.
+Check the conditions [+info]